-Let’s be honest, not every kid learns at the same speed or with the same processes.
-One child may learn better through reading, while another need a more visual approach.
+Not every kid learns at the same speed or with the same processes.
+One child may learn better through reading, while another needs a more visual approach.
 One child may excel at language classes while another excels in math.
-Children in public schools are often pushed to learn more quickly than they need to fully understand something.
+Children in public schools are often pushed to learn more quickly than they need to understand something fully.
 Or they learn more quickly than the rest of their peers and then get bored.
 With homeschooling, you get to dictate the pace and style.
 You know how your child best learns and can give extra attention or more advanced work when needed.

 2. They can study a wide variety of topics.

-Kids in public school these days are pretty much taught the very basics of education, and not much else.
-Only when you get into college are you able to take more varied and focused elective classes, but by then it may be too little, too late.
-If your child wants to learn everything about playing the violin, but the public school doesn’t offer classes for string instruments, he is missing out on something he may be really good at or passionate about.
-If a child wants to learn how to sew or knit or bake . . . not many public schools offer these types of things.
-But a homeschooler can dive deep into a wide variety of subjects and skills, while still learning all the basics.
+These days, kids in public schools are taught the basics of education and not much else.
+Only when you get into college can you take more varied and focused elective classes, but by then, it may be too little, too late.
+If your child wants to learn everything about playing the violin, but the public school doesn’t offer classes for string instruments, he is missing out on something he may be terrific at or passionate about.
+Suppose a child wants to learn how to sew or knit or bake . . . not many public schools offer these types of things.
+But a homeschooler can dive deep into various subjects and skills while still learning all the basics.

 3. You can create your own curriculum.

-As already discussed, every child is different with different learning styles and interests and strengths and weaknesses.
+Every child has different learning styles and interests and strengths and weaknesses.
 Every parent is different too.
-One homeschool mama might want to be very hands-on in educating her child while another mom prefers the child self-teach in some respects.
-No two homeschooling families teach or learn the same, and that’s the beauty of being able to build your own curriculum.
+One homeschool mama might want to be very hands-on in educating her child, while another mom prefers her child self-teach in some respects.
+No two homeschooling families teach or learn the same, and that’s the beauty of being able to build your curriculum.
 And there are a plethora of options out there!
 From Christian-based to completely secular to anything in between, you can pick and choose how you set up your school year for your family.

 4. Kids can learn anytime, anywhere.

-Back in the good old days, kids would learn how to count, add, subtract and multiply by helping out at the family store.
+Back in the good old days, kids would learn how to count, add, subtract, and multiply by helping at the family store.
 Kids would learn how plants grew by tending a garden.
 Most, if not all, learning was done with practical application and not in a classroom.
 In my opinion, kids learn best when they learn at their pace and outside the confines of a schoolroom.
-Homeschooling kids can learn at the kitchen table, out on the patio, at their desk, or while waiting on a sibling to finish dance classes.
+Homeschooling kids can learn at the kitchen table, on the patio, at their desk, or while waiting for a sibling to finish dance classes.

 5. They can learn important life skills.

 One thing public schools do not teach anymore is practical life skills.
-Even when I was in public school (a million years ago, it seems) no one taught us how to balance a checkbook or how to understand loan amortization schedules.
-These things would have greatly benefitted me when I entered college and had to manage my own finances (and got a bunch of student loans I didn’t fully understand).
-It’s a shame that our kids aren’t being taught how to survive in the real world on a practical level, and instead being forced to pass calculus despite the fact that most will never need to use it.
+Even when I was in public school (a million years ago, it seems), no one taught us how to balance a checkbook or understand loan amortization schedules.
+These things would have greatly benefitted me when I entered college and managed my finances (and I got many student loans I didn’t fully understand).
+It’s a shame that our kids aren’t taught how to survive in the real world on a practical level and, instead, are forced to pass calculus even though most will never need to use it.

-6. Creativity and imagination is nurtured, not stifled.
+6. Creativity and imagination are nurtured, not stifled.

-It’s a very sad thing to me that many public schools are cutting creative programs because they don’t have the funding.
-This means that art, music, dance, theater and other creative outlets are being removed from our kids’ learning resources.
+Unfortunately, many public schools are cutting creative programs because they lack funding.
+This means that art, music, dance, theater, and other creative outlets are being removed from our kids’ learning resources.
 For me, this is not acceptable.
-I come from a legacy of creative minds and the arts are life to my family and many other families.
-Pursuing creative interests also stimulates parts of a child’s brain that are essential to proper learning and development.
-With homeschooling, you can nurture your child’s particular talents and creative interests and watch them shine!
+I come from a legacy of creative minds; the arts are life to my family and many others.
+Pursuing creative interests also stimulates parts of a child’s brain essential to proper learning and development.5 With homeschooling, you can nurture your child’s particular talents and creative interests and watch them shine!